allanmcinnes/allanmcinnes.github.io/_posts/2016-08-09-reflecting_on_retrospectives.md

 ## Retrospection in action

-Hopefully by this point I've convinced you that you should be holding frequent retrospectives.
-But what does that actually involve?
+So, what does holding a retrospective actually involve?
 Well, for starters, I absolutely encourage you to read Kerth's [*"The Ritual of Retrospectives"*](http://clearspecs.com/joomla15/downloads/ClearSpecs62V01_The%20Ritual%20of%20Retrospectives_Kerth.pdf) for an excellent overview of how to run a retrospective session (although I'll note that we typically find value in something less formal and more lightweight than what he describes).
 Beyond that, there are a lot of [different ways](http://retrospectivewiki.org/index.php?title=Retrospective_Plans) to approach the actual gathering of information in a retrospective.
 I certainly haven't tried them all.
-With that said, here's what's been working well on the teams I've been involved with recently.
+With that said, here's a quick summary of what's been working well on the teams I've been involved with recently.

 ### Some simple questions
-The questions we're currently asking are:
+The questions we're currently asking in our retrospectives are:

  - *What went well?*
  - *What didn't go well?*